You can encapsulate your integers in Integer objects

 The phrase ArrayList<String> describes both the type of the

-object that is constructed (an ArrayList) and the type of data it will
+object (an ArrayList) and the type of data it

 specifies both the type of object to construct

-The type the object will hold is placed inside angle brackets
+The type of data is placed inside angle brackets

 like this: <DataType>.